Recognizing and Assessing Pain in Animals

 A pet with cancer pain may have some signs of acute pain (such as in response to tumor growth or after surgery, radiation, or chemotherapy) and some signs of chronic pain.
 If your pet has cancer, you should be alert for behavioral changes associated with both acute and chronic pain.

-A pain scale is one tool that veterinarians can use to rate an animal's pain.
-A pain scale is a questionnaire that includes the following characteristics: species, breed, age, gender, environment and rearing conditions, cause of pain (such as trauma or surgery), body region affected (such as the abdomen or muscle), and the duration and intensity of pain.
-Pain scales that consider species-specific behaviors are likely to be more accurate than generic scales that rely heavily on subjective assessment and interpretation.
+A pain scale is one tool that veterinarians can use to rate an animal’s pain.
+A pain score is obtained using a questionnaire that includes the following information: species, breed, age, gender, environment and living conditions, cause of pain (such as trauma or surgery), body region affected (such as the abdomen or muscle), and the duration and intensity of pain.
+Pain scores that consider species-specific behaviors are likely to be more accurate than generic scales that rely heavily on subjective assessment and interpretation.
+Species-specific scoring systems may include examples of postures at different pain levels, descriptions of behaviors, information about the response to handling, and levels of body tension.
 Even if the severity of pain is correctly estimated, determining how well the individual animal is coping with the pain may be difficult.
 Current methods assess the effects of physical pain, but do not evaluate the mental or psychological effects of pain that an animal may experience.

 Also see professional content regarding pain assessment in animals.